The Prym-Hitchin Connection and Anti-Invariant Level-Rank Duality: Geometry of higher-rank Prym varieties

 The stacks $\mathfrak{N}^{\pm}_{\GL_r}$ and $\mathfrak{N}^{\pm}_{\SL_r}$ can also be understood as a special case of stacks parameterizing \emph{parahoric} torsors, for the parahoric Bruhat-Tits group scheme on $\calC$ obtained as the $\Gamma$-invariant part of the Weil restriction $\Res_{\calCt/\calC}(G\times \calC)^{\Gamma}$, where $\Gamma=\mathbb{Z}/2\mathbb{Z}$ which acts as the Galois group on $\calCt$, and by the automorphisms (for the $\sigma$-symmetric case) and (for the $\sigma$-alternating case )

-on $G=\GL_r$ or $\SL_r$, where $J$ is the matrix representing the standard symplectic form on $\mathbb{C}^r$ (of course one can equivalently conjugate in (\ref{syminvol}) and (\ref{altinvol}) by other matrices representing non-degenerate symmetric or alternating bilinear forms), see \cite[\S 2]{zelaci:2019}, \cite[\S 3.1]{zelaci:twistconf}, \cite{zelaci:2022}, \cite{heinloth:2010}, \cite{pappas.rapoport:2010} for further details.
+on $G=\GL_r$ or $\SL_r$, where $J$ is the matrix representing the standard symplectic form on $\mathbb{C}^r$, see \cite[\S 2]{zelaci:2019}, \cite[\S 3.1]{zelaci:twistconf}, \cite{zelaci:2022}, \cite{heinloth:2010}, \cite{pappas.rapoport:2010} for further details.
 Torsors for Bruhat-Tits group schemes were also studied by Balaji and Seshadri in \cite{balaji.seshadri:2015}, but we should remark that they are concerned with the case where the group scheme is generically trivial, which will not be the case for us (on the other hand, we do not consider ramification).

+\begin{remark} Of course one can equivalently conjugate in (\ref{syminvol}) and (\ref{altinvol}) by other matrices representing non-degenerate symmetric or alternating bilinear forms.
+In the symmetric situation this is e.g. the case in the application of the Prym-Hitchin connection in \cite{BBMP:2025}, where for $r=3$ the $\sigma$-symmetric automorphism uses the transpose induced from the identification $\mathbb{C}^3\cong \mathfrak{sl}_2(\mathbb{C})$, and the Killing form on the latter, rather than the standard symmetric bilinear form on $\mathbb{C}^3$. \end{remark}

 A stability condition for anti-invariant bundles, in terms of isotropic subbundles, was developed in \cite[\S 4]{zelaci:2019}, where also the construction was given of good moduli spaces of semi-stable anti-invariant $\sigma$-symmetric and $\sigma$-alternating bundles.
 They are also constructed through the general theory of Alper, Halpern-Leistner and Heinloth \cite[\S 8]{alper2022existence}.
 We shall denote these moduli spaces (which are normal, projective varieties) by $\rkssanti{r}$ and $\rkdetssanti{r}$, and refer to them as \emph{higher-rank Prym varieties}.
 Abusing notation, we will denote the two open subsets corresponding to anti-invariant bundles whose underlying vector bundle is stable by $\rksanti{r}\subset \rkssanti{r}$ and $\rkdetsanti{r}\subset \rkdetssanti{r}$.
 Note that these two open subsets are strictly contained in the subsets of stable anti-invariant vector bundles.